Fatimid Caliphate: Consolidation and western rivalry

 All this warfare in the Maghreb and Sicily necessitated the maintenance of a strong army, and a capable fleet as well.
 Nevertheless, by the time of al-Mahdi's death in 934, the Fatimid Caliphate "had become a great power in the Mediterranean".
 The reign of the second Fatimid imam-caliph, al-Qa'im, was dominated by the Kharijite rebellion of Abu Yazid.
 Starting in 943/4 among the Zenata Berbers, the uprising spread through Ifriqiya, taking Kairouan and blockading al-Qa'im at al-Mahdiyya, which was besieged in January–September 945.
 Al-Qa'im died during the siege, but this was kept secret by his son and successor, Isma'il, until he had defeated Abu Yazid; he then announced his father's death and proclaimed himself imam and caliph as al-Mansur.
 While al-Mansur was campaigning to suppress the last remnants of the revolt, a new palace city was being constructed for him south of Kairouan.
 Construction began around 946 and it was only fully completed under al-Mansur's son and successor, al-Mu'izz.
 It was named al-Mansuriyya (also known as Sabra al-Mansuriyya) and became the new seat of the caliphate.

+Fatimid campaigns against the Byzantines in Italy and the Umayyads of Spain

+The Umayyads of Spain gained the upper hand again in northern Morocco during the 950s.
+From 949 the Idrisid princes of Fez and the Banu Ifran of Tlemcen had submitted to the Umayyads.
+While at peace with the kingdom of León and Count González of Castile, the Umayyads seized a Fatimid ship sailing from Sicily to Tunis.
+In retaliation, in 955 Caliph al-Muʿizz sent the Sicilian fleet under governor al-Ḥasan to raid the Almería region.
+The Umayyads responded in 956 with a landing at Mersa-el-Kharez (El Kala) under the emir Ghālib, who ravaged the country as far as Tabarka.